deverl/oauth_tester/README.md

 ### In the QuickBooks Time App

--   Create a new API app (amorweb-prd or armorweb01)
+-   Create a new API app (e2e or prod)
 -   Set the redirect_uri to [http://localhost:4000/api/v1/oauth_handler/](http://localhost:4000/api/v1/oauth_handler/)
 -   Note the client_id and client_secret (you will enter them in the oauth_test app later)